Vietnam starts high-profile trial over oil firm losses

 Also on trial is Trinh Xuan Thanh, who Germany says was kidnapped last year and taken home against his will to face accusations over losses of more than $150 million at a subsidiary of PetroVietnam.

-Thanh is accused of both corruption and breaking state rules on economic management.
-A Reuters reporter saw the bespectacled Thanh arrive under police escort at the court on Monday.

-Thanh appeared on state television in August and said he had decided to return home to turn himself in.
+Thanh appeared on state television in August and said he had decided to return home and turn himself in.

 Neither Thang nor Thanh made any comment at the court and Reuters was unable to contact the lawyers representing them.